February

 Access ResourceCultural Humility Check-In

 Best for: Any clinician willing to take an honest look at their cultural competency practices.
-Especially valuable for teams wanting a non-threatening way to start conversations about equity and inclusion in clinical work.

 Access Resource💬 Bring to Supervision This Month